in Rogers, Bentonville, Fayetteville, Springdale Arkansas

-During your breast reconstruction consultation, Dr. Taylor will examine the surgical site for skin quality and the size and shape of the remaining breast, if present.
+During your breast reconstruction consultation, Dr. Robert Taylor or Dr. Kasia Kania will examine the surgical site for skin quality and the size and shape of the remaining breast, if present.
 You should also be prepared to discuss your medical history which includes any medical conditions, previous surgeries, allergies, and medications.

 Patients who are able to cope well with their diagnoses and have a positive outlook on the outcome of their procedure are often good candidates for this procedure.

 Your breast reconstruction surgery will be performed in our fully accredited, state-of-the-art, on-site surgical center.
 There are three surgical options when it comes to breast reconstruction surgery: the use of breast implants, reconstruction of the breasts using the patient’s own skin and fat, or a combination of these methods.